 Never leave the scene of an accident.
 This is a crime, even if the accident is not your fault.
 If you leave the scene, it is referred to as a “hit-and-run,” and the fines are steep in MN.
 You can even lose your driver's license or spend some time in jail.
 If someone has been injured in the accident, most laws require you to help them.
 You must call for help.
 If you can, you must also render first aid.

 Call 9-1-1 or get someone else to call 9-1-1 as soon as possible.
 Tell the operator if there are injuries or any circumstances that require fire services, such as leaking gas, broken utility lines or, of course, flames.
-Put out flares, turn on your flashers or lift your hood to warn other MINNEAPOLIS motorists that there's been an accident.
+Put out flares, turn on your flashers or lift your hood to warn other PRINCETON motorists that there's been an accident.

 File a police report.
 This can seem like a hassle when there are no injuries and only minor damage to vehicles.
 But you'd be surprised at the lawsuits and false claims that can arise from fender benders.
 You want a police report to protect yourself.

 Don't talk about the accident with anyone except the police.
 After an accident, adrenaline is pumping and emotions are running high, and our first reaction is often to relive and recount our experience.
 Don't.
 Again, people can and will use your words against you, and in a highly emotional state, you may not say exactly what you mean.
 Entire court cases have hinged on the meaning of one misplaced word.
 Talk to the police.
-Don't admit guilt or fault.
-Not to the police or to anyone else.
+Don't admit guilt or fault, not to the police or to anyone else.
 People often feel guilt after an accident, but later, when details are analyzed, it turns out not to be their fault.
 Don't say, “I'm sorry,” but rather, “Can I help?
 What can I do?”
 Sympathy has often been misconstrued as an admission of fault.
 On paper, your words will sound more sterile than at the accident, and they can be used against you.

 Collect contact information from everyone involved in the accident.
 Get the officer's name and badge number.
 Get the other driver's name, address, phone number, date of birth, driver's license number and expiration and insurance information.
-Get a description of the other vehicle as well as its license plate number and vehicle identification number.
+Get a description of the other vehicle as well as its license plate number and vehicle identification number (VIN).
 Most insurance companies don't keep records of license plate numbers, so the VIN is the best identifier you have of another vehicle.

 This is going to be too much to remember once you're in an accident.
 So write down or make a note on your phone with the information you need.